Rogue River Wars

 The Rogue River Wars were an armed conflict in 1855-1856 between the U.S. Army, local militias and volunteers, and the Native American tribes commonly grouped under the designation of Rogue River Indians, in the Rogue Valley area of what today is southern Oregon.
 The conflict designation usually includes only the hostilities that took place during 1855–1856, but there had been numerous previous skirmishes, as early as the 1830s, between European American settlers and the Native Americans, over territory and resources.

-Following conclusion of the war, the United States removed the Tolowa and other tribes to reservations in Oregon and California.
+Following the conclusion of the war, the United States forcibly removed the Tolowa and other tribes to reservations in Oregon and California.

 In central coastal Oregon, the Tillamook, Siletz, and about 20 other tribes were placed with Tolowa at the Coast Indian Reservation.
 It is now known as the Siletz Reservation, located on land along the Siletz River in the Central Coastal Range, about 15 miles northeast of Newport, Oregon.
-While the tribes originally spoke 10 distinct languages here, the surviving native language in the 21st century is Siletz Deen-ni, an Athabaskan language related to Tolowa.
+While the tribes originally spoke 10 distinct languages here, the surviving native language in the 21st century is Siletz Dee-ni, an Athabaskan language related to Tolowa.